directus-labs/guest-authoring/directus-remix/index.md

  ![A form named "Global" has two inputs - a title and a description, each filled with some text.](global-data.png)

  By default, new collections are not accessible to the public.
-Navigate to Settings -> Roles & Permissions -> Public and give Read access to the Global collection.
+Navigate to Settings -> Access Control -> Public and give Read access to the Global collection.

  In your `app/routes/_index.tsx` file, add the following to fetch the data from Directus and display it: